Artist's time for a change

 As young people, artists have the passion and desire that pushes them through and make them believe all is possible.
 However later on they see how few of them can really fulfill their dreams.
 It is so much different in other professions where if not famous, the person still survives.
-For artists however the pressure of being the best and perfect is enormous, because they know if they won't be the greatest, they won't make money to even go on from month to month.
-Additionally to that an artists usually practices every day the skills while in most of the professions the person after work goes home and forgets all till the next day and doesn't have to be extraordinary fit.
+For artists however the pressure of being the best is enormous, because they know if they won't be the greatest, they won't make money to even go on from month to month.
+Additionally, some artists have to practice every day the skills while in most of the professions, it is not required.

 * By creating a community where artists can grow, exchange, support each other and change their attitude to find a link to the others, to be heard and acknowledged.

-* Gaining more awareness about own limits, compromises, abilities, skills, therefore asking Self such questions as: how much do I want to work for free?
-What is my rate for work?
-What is the rate that below I don't go?
+* Gaining more awareness about own limits, compromises, abilities, skills, therefore asking yourself such questions as how much do I want to work for free?
+What is my minimum rate and below that I won't work?
 Whom my service can help?
 What do I want to bring into this world?
-What I want to share?
+What do I want to share?
 What is most important for me?
 Why?

-You are welcome to share your thoughts, add suggestions.
+You are welcome to share your thoughts and add suggestions.

 “A fine work of art - music, dance, painting, story - has the power to silence the chatter in the mind and lift us to another place.”

 ― Robert McKee

 “And those who were seen dancing were thought to be insane by those who could not hear the music.”